widdix/learn-appsync/lab01-schema/README.md

 ## Instructions

-Before you start, make sure your current working directory is set to `learn-appsync`.
+Before you start, make sure your current working directory is  `learn-appsync`.

 ### Create GraphQL API with CloudFormation